 In Peru there are two main mobile phone operators: Movistar or Claro.
 Recently, a new competitor, Bitel has been moving up in the market and attracting new clients.

-Where you can buy a sim card and how you can recharge the phone?
+Where you can buy a sim card and how can you recharge the sim?

 You’ll often find recommendations to buy a sim card at the airport.
-Unless it’s an emergency, I’d suggest you wait until you’re not in a rush and head to one of the offices in the city.
-You might be able to find a better deal and also choose the best option for you.
+Unless it’s an emergency, I would suggest that you wait until you are not in a rush, and head to one of the offices in the city.
+Here, you will be able to find a better deal and also choose the best option that suits you best.

 In all city centers you will find an abundance of mobile phone shops where you can purchase sim cards, both from Movistar and Claro.
-Claro will cost approximately 15 soles ($4.5).
-If your phone has a sim lock, you can always buy a cheap phone including a sim for approximately 60-80 soles ($22-29).
-With a minimum credit top-up of 3 soles, you can start using it right away.
-Recharging is easy and can be done in most shops, markets and some restaurants, or anywhere you see the Claro or Movistar logo.
-Alternatively, you can recharge online.
+Claro will cost approximately 15 Soles ($4.5).
+If your phone has a sim lock, you can always buy a cheap phone including with sim for approximately 60-80 Soles ($22-29).
+With a minimum credit top-up of 3 Soles, you can start using it right away.
+Recharging is easy and can be done in most shops, markets, some restaurants, or anywhere you see the Claro or Movistar logo.
+Alternatively, you can recharge online!

 Mobile Data in Peru